The Day Begins

 Tickets are available at the gates – the profits from their sale contributing too many worthwhile charities and community causes in the Bundanoon area.

-A Courtesy Bus operates from the town centre to Brigadoon throughout the day
+Courtesy Bus: A number of buses operate from the town centre to Brigadoon throughout the day–Courtesy Bus route

 Massed Bands Display